midNight-jam/DataStructures_Algorithms_Java/README.md

-#Data Structures and Algorithms in Java
+# Data Structures and Algorithms in Java

 This repository is a collection of algorithms, data structures and coding challenges which I've solved over a period of time.
 The algorithms/solutions are implemented considering effecient Time and Space Complexity approaches.
 All the solutions are 100% correct and tested against various test cases, unless marked as TODO/InProgress.

-# Data Structures Java
 This section contains implementation of different Data Structures in Java.

 | Data Structure   | Implementation |